backslash-f/swift-package-collection/README.md

 ```

 In **Xcode**, go to `File / Add Packages...`

-The added collection should display:
+The added collection should be displayed:

 ![swift package collection](https://raw.githubusercontent.com/backslash-f/swift-package-collection/main/packages.png)